 The reserve price for an auctioned property will be agreed on the day of the auction by the vendor in association with the auctioneer.
 The marketing period will have helped the agent in gauging potential demand and aided in the advice they provide to vendors with respect to an appropriate reserve.
 The reserve set before the auction is the minimum acceptable price which the vendor will consider.
 The reserve is not made public either prior to the auction or necessarily during the auction itself.
 This is in contrast with property auctions in other countries, such as Australia, where the reserve is made public (Lusht, 1994, 1996).
 The only point during the auction process when the reserve may be revealed is during the auction where it is common for the auctioneer to declare that the property is 'on-the-market'.
 Whilst it is not a legal requirement, in the majority of cases in our sample the auctioneer did so at some point after bidding had exceeded the reserve price.
 As is the case in most English openoutcry auctions, as the reserve is the minimum acceptable price which the vendor will consider, if it is not achieved the vendor has the option of withdrawing the property from the market.
 It is these properties that this paper pays particular attention to.
 The custom in Ireland is that the right of first negotiation lies with the highest unsuccessful bidder.
-However, as the analysis in the paper will illustrate, in a large number of cases the property was not sold immediately following the auction.
+As will be noted shortly, the majority of properties withdrawn do sell very quickly after the auction.

 A major distinction between private treaty and auction sales in Ireland is the role of the initial deposit and the closing process.
 Whilst transaction costs, commissions and other agency fees are identical in the case of private treaty and auction sales in Ireland, for private treaty sales the initial deposit is refundable up until the point that initial contracts are signed, a period generally 4 to 6 weeks following the initial agreement on price.
 In the case of auctions, sales contracts are signed on the day of the auction and the successful bidder will be required to sign initial contracts and place a 10% non-refundable deposit before the close of business on the auction day.
 Furthermore, the successful bidder at auction is required to close the property sale within 6 weeks of the date of the auction.
-This not only means that there is an immediate financial cost for successful bidders, but also it is imperative that serious bidders have financing arrangements and any property inspections completed prior to the auction due to the non-refundable nature of the 10% deposit.
+This not only means that there is an immediate financial cost for successful bidders, but also it is imperative that serious bidders have financing arrangements and any property inspections completed prior to the auction due to the non-refundable nature of the 10% deposit3.